Overview

 -

-Fact Sheet #35: Collectability of Major Capital Improvement (MCI) and/or Individual Apartment Improvement (IAI) Rent Increases Where the Rent is Reduced Because of Diminution of Services
+Fact Sheet #35: Collectibility of Major Capital Improvement (MCI) and/or Individual Apartment Improvement (IAI) Rent Increases Where the Rent is Reduced Because of Diminution of Services

-This Fact Sheet contains information on how a rent reduction order affects the collectability of an MCI or IAI rent increase.
+This Fact Sheet contains information on how a rent reduction order affects the collectibility of an MCI or IAI rent increase.

 Download